Mukhil04/EEG_Emotion_Recognition/README.md

 # M2S
-Deep learning approach for signals that predict sentiments from music pieces via EEG signals stimulated by different genres of music.
+Conventional and Deep learning approaches for detecting emotion from EEG waves